It’s OK to panic, but not too much

 But don’t overdo it.

-According to the CDC data, the number of new daily reported cases in the USA looks like it has begun to slow down.
-Since the CDC started keeping track in January, the highest single day for new cases was 79 on March 7.
-Fewer than 2,000 people in the USA have been reported with the coronavirus so far.
+Since the CDC started keeping track in January, fewer than 6,000 people in the USA have been reported with the Coronavirus so far.

+But let’s suppose the USA averages 100 new cases a day in the USA despite the handwashing, quarantining, and voluntary closings.
+(China is already experiencing fewer than 50 cases a day despite being the epicenter).

-Less than 50 people in all of Florida have been reported with the coronavirus.
-We are less than 2% of all the cases so far in America.
-Let’s suppose since Florida is a big state, and we have our fair share of folks over 60, we have 10% of all cases in the USA.
+Less than 300 people in all of Florida have been reported with the Coronavirus.
+We are less than 2 percent of all the cases so far in America.
+Let’s suppose since Florida is a big state, and we have our fair share of folks over 60, we have 10 percent of all cases in the USA.

-That’s 150 deaths in Florida from the coronavirus over the next 12 months assuming the growth of the coronavirus stays about where it is.
+That’s 150 deaths in Florida from the Coronavirus over the next twelve months assuming the growth of the Coronavirus stays about where it is.

 Panic, but don’t overdo it.